lmcai/PhyloHerb/README.md

 4. Alignment

 I like to use the `--adjustdirection` function from `MAFFT` to correct reverse complimentary sequences.
 Then I will use `pasta` to more accurately align high variable sequences such as the intergenic regions and the ITS regions.
+It first generates a guidance tree, then align among closely-related species, finally merge the alignments to produce the output.

-This is a potentially time consuming step so I recommend running it on the cluster by submitting batch jobs [mafft_pasta.sh](phyloherbLib/mafft_pasta.sh).
+This is a potentially time consuming step so I recommend running it on the cluster using the example batch file [mafft_pasta.sh](phyloherbLib/mafft_pasta.sh).

-In the same directory where the gene sequences are located, the batch job can be submitted to the cluster by typing
+Copy `mafft_pasta.sh` to the same directory where the gene sequences are located.
+Modify the file to include appropriate environmental parameters.
+Then the batch job can be submitted to the cluster by typing
 ```
 sbatch mafft_pasta.sh <gene_1>
 sbatch mafft_pasta.sh <gene_2>